Welcome to Writing in the Sciences (WITS)

 - Lenore Latta who in her former role as Writing Specialist developed the in-person workshop series at the University of Guelph in 2013 to support graduate student writers in the sciences

-- Christopher Greyson-Gaito, University of Guelph PhD candidate and ecologist, for his creation of the module Storytelling in Science Writing
+- Dr. Christopher Greyson-Gaito, former University of Guelph PhD candidate and ecologist, for his creation of the module Storytelling in Science Writing

 - Marinette Fargo, formerly from the University of Guelph’s Digital Accessibility Resource Centre, who provided accessibility support for our webpages and downloadable resources

-- Tiffany Murphy from the McLaughlin Library’s Communications team who developed the Writing in the Sciences graphics
+- Tiffany Murphy from the University of Guelph McLaughlin Library’s Communications team who developed the Writing in the Sciences graphics

 - University of Guelph undergraduate students: Kaleigh Kerr, for website development; and Lujayn Mahmoud and Amrit Rooprai, for reviewing and providing feedback on the content